stanley-roache/PostGQL-server/README.md

 docker-compose down
 ```

-The docker contianers have been shut down, any database data will persist locally so when you start the server again you keep everything
+The docker contianers have been shut down, any database contents will persist locally so when you start the server again you keep everything

 ## Run the server again